selimslab/selimslab.github.io/_posts/2022-4-12-negotiation.md

 ---

+Prepare

+Define your goals and limits

 You are in charge when you listen

-It’s not a battle, build rapport
+It’s not a battle, build rapport, positivity is contagious

 Notice emotions, settle, let go